 A reproducible and defined alignment of the vehicle along the line of symmetry is essential for the adjustment of driver assistance systems.
 The vehicle is centered pneumatically with roller rails that are applied to the inner side of the tire.
 Plastic rollers prevent damage to tires and rims.
 Our centralizers are available in different sizes, can be installed in a pit or with a platform and are equipped with additional drive-in aids on request.

 The use of collaborative robots enables the exact and reproducible positioning of a camera in the vehicle interior, e.g. for the calibration of the head-up display.
 Due to its flexible programmability, the robot can be used for almost all vehicle models.
 After a successful risk assessment, it can also be used without a protective housing.

-With the illumination unit, the body height can be determined, measured at the position of the wheel house edge.
+With the dPP probe in combination with the illumination unit, the body height can be determined, measured at the position of the wheel house edge.
 The height of the body is relevant for the calibration of various DAS systems.
 The illumintion unit is connected directly to the dPP probe, which means that no further constructional measures are required.
 The design of the illumination unit allows the measurement of all types of vehicles.

 The NightVision target enables the reliable directional calibration of the infrared camera in the vehicle.
 For this purpose a calibration target, which generates a thermal reference pattern, is used.
 This target is brought into a defined position in front of the centered vehicle.
 The NightVision camera in the vehicle can determine the correct alignment using the reference pattern of the calibration target and can be adjusted accordingly.
 The camera mounted on the target is used for position calibration of the target.